-Glass packages have the greatest effect on your window energy efficiency.
+Glass packages have the greatest effect on your window’s energy efficiency.
 You may pay a little more for a great glass package up front, but you’ll save more in the long run.
-Here are some glass package options to keep in mind.
+Here are a couple glass package options to keep in mind.

 Not all window materials are created equal.
 Windows come in a number of different materials, including vinyl, wood, aluminum, fiberglass and composite.

-Here is a breakdown of the different materials.
+Here is a breakdown of the most popular window frame materials:

-Vinyl windows are the most affordable.
-They’re also long lasting, energy efficient and can be customized to fit any size opening.
-And unlike wood, they will never need repainting.
+Vinyl windows are long-lasting, energy efficient and can be customized to fit any size opening.
+And unlike wood windows, vinyl will never need repainting.

-Aluminum windows are low-cost and low-maintenance, but offer the least energy efficiency of any window material.
+Aluminum windows are low cost and low maintenance, but they offer the least energy efficiency of any window material.

-Fiberglass windows offer the strongest window frame, but they’re certainly going to cost you.
-You may pay a healthy 15-30% more for fiberglass windows than you would for vinyl.
+Fiberglass windows offer a strong window frame, but they’re going to cost you.
+You may pay a healthy 15-30% more for fiberglass windows than you would for vinyl windows.

-Composite windows combine multiple window materials to take advantage of the benefits of each.
+Composite windows combine different window materials to take advantage of the benefits of each window material.
 Although these windows typically perform well, they are the most expensive window in the market.

 3. Consider ENERGY STAR certified windows for the ultimate energy efficiency.